-Proposed change Rationale Council the Registration Committee and satisfied the Executive Director or a panel of the Registration Committee that he or she the applicant has successfully completed further education or training or combination of education and training approved by the Registration Committee that was identified in the evaluation as necessary to evidence that the applicant possesses knowledge, skill and judgment substantially equivalent at least equivalent to those of current graduates of a program mentioned in subsubparagraph i A. 3(1)1 v.must, if the applicant has not satisfied the requirements of paragraph 1 of subsection 2 (1), have successfully completed a program in nursing, specifically designed to educate and train persons to be practising registered nurses and which was recognized or approved in the jurisdiction in which the program was taken as qualifying the applicant to practise as a registered nurse, must have paid any fees required under the by-laws, undergone an evaluation approved by Council the Registration Committee that he or she the applicant has successfully completed further education or training or combination of education and training approved by the Registration Committee that was identified in the evaluation as necessary to evidence that the applicant possesses knowledge, skill and judgment substantially equivalent at As one option, the regulations enable RPN applicant to meet the education requirement with an RN program (e.g. RN diploma).
-This aligns with proposed changes above and enables the Registration Committee to approve an evaluation relative that that program, to assess knowledge, skill and judgment and, as per the current process, complete further education or training approved by the Committee to meet competency gaps. least equivalent to those of current graduates of a program mentioned in subsubparagraph i A. 3(1) 2.
+Proposed change Rationale Council the Registration Committee and satisfied the Executive Director or a panel of the Registration Committee that he or she the applicant has successfully completed further education or training or combination of education and training approved by the Registration Committee that was identified in the evaluation as necessary to evidence that the applicant possesses knowledge, skill and judgment substantially equivalent at least equivalent to those of current graduates of a program mentioned in sub- subparagraph i A. (1) the unit of paragraph 1 of subsection 2 (1), have successfully completed a program in nursing, specifically designed to educate and train persons to be practising registered nurses and which was recognized or approved in the jurisdiction in which the program was taken as qualifying the applicant to practise as a registered nurse, must have paid any fees required under the byclaws, undergone an evaluation approved with an RN program (e.g. RN diploma).
+This aligns with proposed changes above and enables the Registration Committee to approve an evaluation relative that that program, to assess knowledge, skill and judgment and, as per the current process, complete further education or training approved by the Committee to meet competency gaps.
+3(1) 2.
 The applicant must have successfully completed an examination for registration as a registered practical nurse at a time when that examination was approved by Council and at a time when he or she the applicant was eligible under section 9 to take that examination, or must have successfully completed an examination approved by Council for that purpose.
-Inclusive language. awarded the diploma mentioned in subparagraph 1 i i i no more than three years before the day that the applicant met all other requirements for the issuance of This relates to the requirement for applicants to have nursing practice in the last three years.
+Inclusive language. i. must have completed the requirements been awarded the diploma mentioned in subparagraph 1 i, ii n o more than three years before the day that the applicant met all other requirements for the issuance of the certificate of registration, This relates to the requirement for applicants to have nursing practice in the last three years.
 There are different pathways to meet this requirement including having completed a nursing program in the last three years.
 This paragraph has been streamlined and amended to align with the proposed education program changes.